 Employees who wish to use district facilities after school hours must follow established procedures.
-Superintendent is responsible for scheduling the use of facilities after school hours.
-Contact superintendent to request to use school facilities and to obtain information on the fees charged.
+The Superintendent is responsible for scheduling the use of facilities after school hours.
+Contact Dr. Misty Heiskell to request to use school facilities and to obtain information on the fees charged.